Cloud storage is the version of cloud computing that piles data on the Internet via a cloud computing supplier who regulates and drives data depots.

 SharePoint is a collaborative platform based on the Web (Internet) that is seen as a document administration and storage system.
 SharePoint is a fiddly platform to shape and lead as it is highly contrived.

-This product is highly structured and supple in nature, which makes it a flawless ticket for large firms.
+This highly structured and supple product makes it a flawless ticket for large firms.

-It, being a Microsoft product, provides a coherent integration with Microsoft Office.
+As a Microsoft product, it provides a coherent integration with Microsoft Office.
 The installation of this product is quite tricky that requires technical knowledge to install this product.

-The users are given free accessing liability but they do need an Office 365 subscription to fully use the merits of SharePoint.
-The storage space for this product can only be used by these subscribers.
+The users are given free access liability but need an Office 365 subscription to use SharePoint’s merits fully.
+These subscribers can only use the storage space for this product.

-This product has a unique technique to store the documents in the form of recording libraries that increases the chances of storing more files in this form.
+This product has a unique technique to store documents in the form of recording libraries, increasing the chances of storing more files in this form.

 SharePoint can be used as an internet gateway, internet point, business inventive, linking key for project governance, synchronizing calendars with Outlook, etc.

-It is very robust and suits the modern world needs aptly.
+It is very robust and suits the modern world’s needs aptly.
 It gives importance to large as well as small enterprises.

 Main Differences Between Dropbox and SharePoint

-- Dropbox is very instinctive in nature.
-It has a very simple form of folder transfer method which can be used by everyone.
-While SharePoint is very intricate in nature.
-It has the high intensive facet of the file transferring process which requires technical knowledge to install them.
+- Dropbox is very instinctive.
+It has a very simple form of folder transfer method which everyone can use.
+While SharePoint is very intricate.
+It has the highly intensive facet of the file transferring process, which requires technical knowledge to install them.

-- Dropbox is beneficial for Self-employed workers, Independent workers, whereas SharePoint is benefitted by mostly the Medium and Large organizations – which have the technical staff to carry out the deployment process.
+- Dropbox is beneficial for Self-employed workers, Independent workers.
+In contrast, SharePoint has benefitted mostly the Medium and Large organizations with the technical staff to carry out the deployment process.

-- Dropbox is affordable for everyone that SharePoint is very expensive for up-gradation maintenance.
+- Dropbox is affordable for everyone, and SharePoint is very expensive for up-gradation maintenance.

-- Since SharePoint is a product of Microsoft, it goes hand-in-hand concerning integration, although Dropbox requires a third party help for integration with MS office as it does not have the feature of self-integration.
+- Since SharePoint is a product of Microsoft, it goes hand-in-hand concerning integration.
+However, Dropbox requires third-party help for integration with MS Office as it does not have the feature of self-integration.